 10. Pace yourself.

-It’s important to pace yourself when walking outdoors.
+It’s important to pace yourself when walking.
 If you encounter pain or severe discomfort, stop and rest.
 If it persists, notify your primary care provider.

 Many seniors make their exercise routine a social occasion by joining walking clubs sponsored by community senior centers.
 If you’d like to start your own walking club, this American Heart Association resource can help you create a successful program.